fireanmeng/fireanmeng/readme.md

 If you can read,then you can read.(wtf?)
 A bad coder.
 # development……
-EndTear - A java obfuscator.
+Tsuiraku - An advanced java bytecode obfuscator.
+MoonNight/Uranium - Minecraft hacked client for 2b2t.
-Sakura/ZeroHex - A minecraft:bedrock editon hacked client.
+StarNight - Minecraft:Bedrock edition hacked client.